porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 </dependency>
 ```

-Import the `PnetDataClientConfig` to your existing configuration.
-First, you will need to provide a `PnetDataApiLoginMethod`.
+Add the `@EnablePnetDataClient` to your existing configuration and provide a `PnetDataApiLoginMethod`.
 Use your preferred one.

 ### Login via Token